 Dolly also helped four Monarch grapplers qualify for the NCAA Championships, including 174-pounder Billy Curling who won a CAA title.
 In the spring, Dolly helped propel Monarch wrestler Kevin Beazley to a FILA Junior National title in Greco-Roman at 96 kilos.

 In June, Dolly won the 2013 British Senior Championships in Welshpool, England.
 Not only did Dolly go a perfect 4-0 in the 84-kilo freestyle tournament, but he also never allowed a single point throughout the championship.
 Dolly became the first wrestler from Ireland to win this tournament since the 1960’s.

 The Old Dominion University Wrestling program and head coach Steve Martin announced the addition of Alex Dolly to the coaching staff in May 2012.

-"We are extremely pleased to well come Alex Dolly to the Monarch wrestling program," said Martin.
+"We are extremely pleased to welcome Alex Dolly to the Monarch wrestling program," said Martin.
 "He will be working with our middle and upper weight classes.
 Alex brings with him a wealth of knowledge after being mentored at a Big Ten program for the last three seasons as an assistant.
-As an athlete, he has proved himself at a national level reaching the All-America round three times at Northern Iowa.
+As an athlete, he has proved himself at a national level reaching the All-American round three times at Northern Iowa.
 As an international athlete, he is also very accomplished finishing ninth at the world championships for Ireland in 2011."